Unthrottled/ultra-marathon/content/thestrugglebus/biggestfear.md

 resulted in a major change.
 I was put in a foreign area, and I could no longer cling to my safe cycling routes.
 I also was in a gym that did not have any spinning equipment (stationary bikes).

-What do I do?
+What did I do?
 I picked up running, in place of my previous obsession.
 Instead of cycling myself into the ground, I ran myself into the ground.
-At the time, I still was not wise about recovery, but knew that it should be considered.
+At the time, I still was not wise about recovery, but knew that it should be considered though.
 So I compromised, and ran 3 miles 3 times a week, with a goal of finishing below 30 minutes each time.
 This would happen in between strength training sessions.